Nélson Oliveira: AEK Athens

 On 20 July 2019, Oliveira signed a two-year contract with Super League Greece club AEK Athens.
 He scored a late goal as AEK lost 2–1 at home to Xanthi in the opening match of the season, and scored again the following week in a 3–2 win away to Asteras Tripolis.
 Oliveira scored twice, including a stoppage-time winner, as AEK came back from a goal behind to beat Atromitos 3–2 on 3 November.
 On 7 December, he scored a hat-trick in a 5–0 home win against Panionios.

 On 16 January 2020, Oliveira returned from an injury and converted a penalty in a 1–1 away draw against Asteras Tripolis in the first leg of the round of 16 of the Greek Cup.
 The same month, there were Greek reports that Wolverhampton Wanderers had expressed interest in him, to provide reliable backup to Raúl Jiménez.
 The English club submitted an official offer in the region of €4 million, but it was immediately turned down as AEK would only accept the €6.5 million buy-out clause.

 On 5 July 2020, Oliveira netted a brace, in a 4–1 win at the Kleanthis Vikelidis Stadium against Aris.
-On 24 September 2020, Oliveira scored the only goal with a rebound after he missed a penalty kick sealing a 1–0 away 2020–21 UEFA Europa League third qualifying round win against FC St. Gallen.
+On 24 September 2020, Oliveira scored the only goal with a rebound after he missed a penalty kick sealing a 1–0 away 2020–21 UEFA Europa League third qualifying round win against St. Gallen.
 On 13 December 2020, he sealed an eventual 4–3 away win against Apollon Smyrnis.
 The following 15 February, he scored a brace in a 4–2 away win against AEL.

 PAOK

 On 9 July 2021, Greek Super League club PAOK announced the signing of Oliveira.
-On 18 August 2021, Nelson Oliveira was injured during PAOK's match against Bohemian F.C. in the UEFA Europa Conference League.
+On 18 August 2021, Nelson Oliveira was injured during PAOK's match against Bohemians in the UEFA Europa Conference League.
 Following medical examinations, the diagnosis was a partial rupture of the anterior cruciate ligament, and his absence was estimated to six months.
 He played his first game upon recovery in April 2022.